Master-Hash/ewt-rs/README.md

 I offer `.dll` files for msvc/gnu/gnullvm target, which are all ABI compatible, so mixture with either UCRT or CLANG64 Emacs is all right.
 You may need to build yourself, if you use Emacs built with MSVCRT.

 If you use gnullvm target binary, it links against `libunwind.dll`, so make sure it's included in PATH.
 It won't work if it's only included in `load-path` or same directory of the module dll.

+If you use binary built with `rust_icu_ubrk` feature, it's only compatible with ICU of specific version.
+If you're not Ubuntu user, compile yourself instead.

 ### Manually build